Defaultao/Celio-Junior/README.md

 - 🔭 I’m currently working on web full-stack <br>
 - 🌱 I’m currently learning Node.js <br>
-- 👯 I’m looking to collaborate on front-end projects <br>
+- 👯 I’m looking to collaborate on front-end and backend projects <br>
-- 🤔 I’m looking for help with React JS <br>
+- 🤔 I’m looking for work with React JS and Typescript <br>
 - 📫 How to reach me: celiojr932ster@gmail.com <br>
 - 😄 Pronouns: ele/dele